Kawasaki P-1: Operational history

 During efforts to sell the aircraft to the UK, a pair of P-1s, one of Air Development Squadron 51 and one of Air Patrol Squadron 3 were present for the 2015 Royal International Air Tattoo.
 One aircraft performed a flying display, while the other was on static display.
 This was the first time that any Japanese military aircraft had performed in a European flight display.
 After its UK appearance, the P-1s proceeded to the Japan Self-Defense Force Base Djibouti at Ambouli International Airport, Djibouti, to continue with operational trials within tropical and desert climates.

-In November 2016, two P-1s in New Zealand to celebrate the Royal New Zealand Navy's 75th anniversary took part in damage surveys, after the 2016 Kaikōura earthquake, along with P-3 Orions of the Royal New Zealand Air Force and the United States Navy.
+In November 2016, two P-1s in New Zealand to celebrate the Royal New Zealand Navy's 75th anniversary took part in damage surveys, after the 2016 Kaikoura earthquake, along with P-3 Orions of the Royal New Zealand Air Force and the United States Navy.

 In June 2017, a P-1 appeared at the Paris Air Show.

 In August 2017, Air Patrol Squadron 3 became the first all P-1 operational squadron.

 In December 2018, the Japanese Ministry of Defense alleged that a Gwanggaeto the Great-class destroyer of the South Korean Navy locked its separate target illumination radar onto a P-1 belonging to Air Patrol Squadron 3.
 The South Korean Navy stated that it had used the radar of an optical camera system, and not a fire control system.
 The incident led to a diplomatic row between Japan and South Korea.

 In July 2025, the P-1s were subjected to an audit, where inspectors noted engine problems, malfunctions of onboard avionics, and a lack of spare parts, which led to a downgrade fleet status to "poor".